mlaanderson/coffeecat/README.md

 with paths.
 It provides a configuration (JSON) based setup for the Express server.

 ## Installation
+On Windows, Linux, and Mac OS the installer creates a new service and starts it.

 #### On Unix:
 ````
 sudo npm install --global --unsafe git+https://github.com/mlaanderson/coffeecat.git